bccomputerscience/COMPB11/Syllabus.md

 Canvas system or set your notifications to your preferred method of contact.
 Please check your messages regularly.
 When submitting messages, please do the following:
 * Put a subject in the subject box that describes the email content For example: Canvas Scavenger Hunt or Programming Assignment 1.
-* Send email only through Conversations and not my school email account.
+* Send email only through Conversations in Canvas and not to my school email account.
 * Do not send messages asking general information about the class, please post those in the Discussions area in our Canvas Course.
 * Do not submit your assignments by message.
+They will not be accepted.
 * Make certain to check your messages frequently.

-### Questions
+### Course Questions
 In all courses it is normal to have many questions about things that relate to the course, such as clarification about assignments, course materials, or assessments.
 Please post these in the Discussions area which you can access by clicking the Discussions button in the course navigation links.
 This is